zacharyhalvorson/personal-site/public/work/mobify-preview.md

-## Design
+## What do I have to show for this?

+> Screenshots

+> Research work

+> Maybe there’s some analytics on how often this page is used?

-I'll show off Mobify Preview in a gif.
-Talking about what went into the design of it.
+> I’ll show off Mobify Preview in a gif.